TUW-VieVS/RADIATE/README.md

 ## Software requirements

-RADIATE is a Linux command line software and, hence,  is to be operated on a Linux machine.
-To compile the software, 'gfortran 5 compiler' (or newer version) needs to be installed.
+RADIATE is a Fortran-written software to run from Linux command line (Terminal).
+To compile the software, the 'gfortran 5 compiler' (or newer version) needs to be installed.

 ## Dependencies